 Instagram head calls for an industry body to help keep kids safe online

-Dec 8 (Reuters) - Instagram head Adam Mosseri will on Wednesday urge the creation of an industry body to determine best practices to help keep young people safe online, in his first appearance before Congress.
+Dec 8 (Reuters) - Instagram head Adam Mosseri on Wednesday urged the creation of an industry body to determine best practices to help keep young people safe online, in his first appearance before Congress.

-Mosseri, in written testimony before a Senate panel, saidthe industry body should address "how to verify age, how to design age-appropriate experiences, and how to build parental controls."
+Mosseri, speaking before a Senate panel, said the industry body should receive input from civil society, parents, and regulators to create standards on how to verify age, design age-appropriate experiences, and build parental controls.

-Photo-sharing app Instagram and its parent company Meta Platforms Inc, formerly Facebook, have come under intense scrutiny over the potential impact of their services on the mental health and online safety of young users.
+Photo-sharing app Instagram and its parent company Meta Platforms Inc (FB.O), formerly Facebook, have come under intense scrutiny over the potential impact of their services on the mental health, body image and online safety of young users.

 Register now for FREE unlimited access to reuters.com